 As a quantitative, field-oriented structural geologist, I employ a multi-disciplinary approach to research that draws upon a variety of analytical techniques applicable to tectonic studies, including: detailed field-based mapping and structural analysis, crystallographic textural analysis using electron backscatter diffraction (EBSD), geochronology and thermochronology studies, and petrologic investigations.
 These research interests have led to student research opportunities on diverse topics in regions of the Earth spanning from Antarctica to New England.

 I am always looking for new students interested in Structural Geology and Tectonics studies, so for more information about current opportunities please see my personal website on the pages linked below.

 CURRENT GRADUATE STUDENTS AND PROJECTS

-- Miranda Wiebe: Field-based constraints on lower crustal rheology and strain localization, Mount Hay block, central Australia (Fall 2018 start)
+- Miranda Wiebe: Field-based constraints on lower crustal rheology and strain localization processes in the Capricorn Ridge shear zone, Mount Hay block, central Australia (Fall 2020 anticipated graduation)

 RECENT M.S.
 ALUMNI AND PROJECTS

 - Lauren Shea: Microstructural and textural analysis of naturally deformed granulites in the Mount Hay block of central Australia: implications for the rheology of polyphase lower crustal materials (2019)

 - Martha Parsons: Field and microstructural constraints on deformation conditions and shear zone kinematics in the Burlington Mylonite Zone, Massachusetts (2017)